lucasnbsb/Data-Structures-and-Algorithms/notes/The high level description file.md

     - calculate the list of prefix multis and postfix multis for every i.
     - return pre[i]*pos[i]
     - the operation can be done inside the output array for O(N) extra memory

+### 547. Number of Provinces
+    - Run union find.
+    - after the union, if a union has been performed you can decrement a counter starting at the number of cities

 # Hard